didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 * Node.js 10 or higher (just for development)

 ### 📚 How to run the application?
 * Use the command: `npm install`.
-If you are deploying the app in production, it's better to use this command: `npm install --production`
 * Configure the application:
   * Duplicate the configuration file `_env` and rename as `.env`
   * Edit the file `.env`
 * Then use: `npm run start`.

+### 🚀 How to deploy?
+* Use the command: `npm install --production`.
+* Make sure you have the correct enviroment vars configuration on the `.env` file.
+* Then use `npm run build` to create a production bundle.
+This bundle will be created in the `./build` folder.
+* The content of `./build` folder is ready to be deployed to production.

 **❗️You need help with `.env` file?**